pretenders/pretenders/docs/intro.rst

 The server side of Pretenders is written in Python3:

-* Because I firmly believe all new projects should use Python3, unless there are *very* compelling reasons against it.
+* Because we firmly believe all new projects should use Python3, unless there are *very* compelling reasons against it.
 * Because since these will be run as standalone servers, compatibility is not such an issue